nikfio/LSTM_ASCII_maps/README.md

 In particular, this is not an offline search like A* or similar, but it is an online search agent.
 The main feature and advantage is memory usage: just the current state occupies the agent memory, while A* has to potentially store the all map.

-Developing and testing on Ubuntu 16.04.3 LTS Xenial.
+Developing and testing on Ubuntu 14.04 LTS Trusty.
+Core libraries: cuda-8.0 working with GTX 1080Ti, CAFFE latest from the master branch of the main repository.

 Build instructions: